hashicorp/nomad/website/source/docs/vault-integration/index.html.md

 If using `allowed_policies`, tasks may only request Vault policies that are in the list.
 If `disallowed_policies` is used, task may request any policy that is not in the `disallowed_policies` list.
-There are tradeoffs to both approaches but generally it is easier to use the blacklist approach and add policies that you would not like tasks to have access to into the `disallowed_policies` list.
+There are trade-offs to both approaches but generally it is easier to use the blacklist approach and add policies that you would not like tasks to have access to into the `disallowed_policies` list.